drewverlee/plum/README.md

 Master Branch Tests: [![CircleCI](https://circleci.com/gh/drewverlee/plum.svg?style=svg&circle-token=e36a553b9697f3352402f167b2a06a33f5304d75)](https://circleci.com/gh/drewverlee/plum)

+See the *Demo* section for more on how to run the project.
-See the swagger docs for more
+See the swagger docs for more on the API.

 ## Swagger docs